Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 For example, searching for ‘Kayak, Canoe’ will return results for activities containing the word ‘Kayak’ as well as activities containing the word ‘Canoe’.

-50+ Adventures: Archery
+50+ Adventures: Fall Colors Canoeing

-50+ Adventures: Kicksledding
+50+ Adventures: Sunset Canoe

 Adapted Camp for Youth with Cognitive Disabilities